Dr. Gary Tanchak, D.C.

 Many people use massage as a first-line lymphatic drainage method, and specialized massage therapy is a commonly prescribed treatment for lymphedema.

-Different types of lymphatic drainage massage are thought to reduce swelling by improving circulation of lymph fluid.
+Different types of lymphatic drainage massage are thought to reduce swelling by improving the lymph circulation pathway.
 This treatment is usually delivered by a licensed physical therapist or massage therapist with specialty training related to lymphedema management.

-The truth is, the effects of manual lymphatic drainage and traditional massage are unclear based on current research.
+The truth is that the effects of manual lymphatic drainage and traditional massage are unclear based on current research.

-While some studies show significant lymphedema volume reduction and improved quality of life after treatment, others show a little-to-no change in status (3).
+While some studies show significant lymphedema volume reduction and improved quality of life after treatment, others show little to no change in status and results varies from one to another person3.

-Massage guns are a very popular method for getting a good massage at home, and many people are using their massage guns for lymphatic drainage.
+Massage guns are a very popular method for getting a good in-home massage, or at home treatment, and many people are using a massage gun for lymphatic drainage.

-Based on the research, it’s unclear how effective manual massage therapy is for reducing lymphedema.
+Based on the research, it’s unclear how effective manual massage therapy is for reducing lymphedema4

-However, in order to ensure best results, it’s important to mimic the methods that show positive results as closely as possible.
+However, to ensure the best results, it’s important to mimic the methods that show positive results as closely as possible.

-This means that you’ll need to pay attention to which massage gun you’re using, and how you use it.
+This means you’ll need to pay attention to which device you’re using and how you use it.

 How to Use Massage Gun for Lymphatic Drainage

-If you know that it is safe to use your massage gun, follow these basic steps for best results:
+If you know that it is safe to use your device, follow these basic steps for best results:

-How to Use Massage Gun for Lymphatic Drainage – Basic Steps
+How to Use Massage Gun for Lymphatic Drainage: 5 Basic Steps:

-1. Hold your massage gun and turn it on, setting it to low speed.
+1. Hold your massage gun, turn it on, and set it to low speed.

-3. Slowly move the head around the area while trying to maintain consistent pressure and a straight angle.
-Small circles are an effective way to evenly cover ground.
+3. Slowly move the head around the area while maintaining consistent pressure and a straight angle.
+Small circles are an effective way to cover the ground evenly.

 4. Focus on one area of the body for 1-2 minutes.
-Do not exceed this amount of time until you are able to wait and assess if your body responds well (no bruising or increased swelling).
+Do not exceed this amount of time until you can wait and assess if your body responds well (no bruising or increased swelling).

 5. Adjust device intensity based on results and comfort at each body area.
 Do not push into pain!